ria-ee/X-Road-scripts/README.md

 ## Global Configuration and Metadata services
-[xrdinfo.py](xrdinfo/xrdinfo.py) - Python module that can be imported and used in any Python2.7+ or Python3.3+ application.
+[xrdinfo.py](xrdinfo/xrdinfo.py) - Python module that can be imported and used in any Python3 application.
 It implements:
 * loading of global configuration from Security Server, Central Server or Configuration Proxy;
 * parsing of shared_params.xml;